How to relieve or remove muscle knots yourself?

 Magnesium

 Magnesium is a mineral that keeps your bones and muscles strong.
-It is also good for the nervous system and helps fight fatigue.
-Because our body cannot produce magnesium itself, we have to get it elsewhere today.
+It is also suitable for the nervous system and helps fight fatigue.
+Because our body cannot produce magnesium, we must get it elsewhere.

 Magnesium is mainly found in green (leaf) vegetables, bananas, nuts, whole grains, and water.
 Even if you often eat these products, it is possible that you still have a magnesium deficiency.
 You can always have this checked with your family doctor.